stepharski/TruckerTracker/README.md

 # TruckerTracker
-This app allows truck drivers to track their income and expenses by entering or scanning load documents.
+This app allows truck drivers to track their income and expenses by entering or scanning data.